dermonter/VendyClovece/README.md

 # VendyClovece
 Game for Vendy

-This game was created during Winter Break because I am a simp.
+This game was created during Winter Break because I am bored.